-Hello, my name is Lorna Swingle and this is my sixteenth year at Mountain View.
+My name is Lorna Swingle and this is my eighteenth year at Mountain View.
 I have four kids who have attended PWCS.
 I have a background in pediatric nursing as well as newborn and NICU.
-I love being with the kids and I really enjoy seeing them and joking around with them every day.
+I love being with the kids, and I really enjoy seeing them and joking around with them every day.
 Please feel free to contact me if you ever have any questions or concerns about your child's health.

 Important Announcement for Cold and Flu Season: